mandanasmi/Pol_Project/README.md

-# Pol_Project
+# pol-job-finder
-An interface for connecting employees with employers
+Pol (means bridge in persian) is an online interface for connecting employees with employers.